Are you ready to sell on Amazon’s marketplace?

 - An offer or a listing is a seller’s contribution to an ASIN.

-- If a seller indicates that it will be selling an item where no ASIN exists today, Amazon will create a new ASIN in its large catalog, and then link that seller’s offer to this new ASIN
+- If a seller indicates that it will be selling an item where no ASIN exists today, Amazon will create a new ASIN in its large catalog, and then link that seller’s offer to the new ASIN

 - Amazon’s intent is to get identical offers from different sellers all listed against the same ASIN.
 That way, customers can see all of the available choices of “offers” across the sellers offering this ASIN for sale on Amazon.